xe-nvdk/xe-nvdk/README.md

 I have the pleasure of being [InfluxAce](https://www.influxdata.com/blog/community-showcase/influxaces/ignacio-van-droogenbroeck/) and win the [Founder's Choice Award in 2020](https://twitter.com/hectorivand/status/1326904489211797506?s=20).
 Also, I'm Traefik Ambassador thanks to my contributions spreading the word about this excellent solution.

-I'm learning to code in Python; due to this process I'm developing [EZCompose](https://github.com/xe-nvdk/ezcompose) that is a docker-compose.yml file builder.
+I'm learning to code in Python; due to this process I'm developing [EZCompose](https://github.com/xe-nvdk/ezcompose) that is a docker-compose.yml file builder, and [Follow The Money](https://github.com/xe-nvdk/follow-the-money) that's a Python App to tracking money using InfluxDB as backend.
 Also, you can find others things that I made in [this repo](https://github.com/xe-nvdk/learning-python).
 Why?
 Just for fun.

-When I'm not trying to push some data to display in InfluxDB and make a template of it or automating something with Terraform, I enjoy riding in my motorcycle, which is an [Husqvarna Svartpilen 401](https://www.google.com/search?q=svartpilen+401+2020&tbm=isch&ved=2ahUKEwj-p7-nuvrsAhUgArkGHVnKD2wQ2-cCegQIABAA&oq=svartpilen+401+2020&gs_lcp=CgNpbWcQAzICCAAyBggAEAgQHjIGCAAQCBAeMgYIABAIEB4yBggAEAgQHjIGCAAQCBAeMgYIABAIEB4yBggAEAgQHlD_B1jWC2DmDWgAcAB4AIABVYgB_wKSAQE1mAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&sclient=img&ei=FtSrX_7EDKCE5OUP2ZS_4AY&bih=969&biw=1920).
+When I'm not trying to push some data to display in InfluxDB and make a template of it or automating something with Terraform, I enjoy riding in my motorcycle, which is an [Husqvarna Svartpilen 401](https://i.redd.it/tj5lwilz0g361.jpg).

 ⚡ Fun fact: I have more than, what, 10 years trying to decide if I keep my beard grow or not, so, in some photos, you will find me with or without it, totally random.
 I love pizza and hang out with friends.